 The auxiliary (blue) circuit is for powering the semitrailer ABS.
 This circuit must be hot when the tractor key switch is on.
 No other electrical devices may be powered by this circuit while the semitrailer is moving forward.

-If a fault exists in the semitrailer ABS, normal braking will occur, but wheels may lock.
-Service the ABS as soon as possible.
+If a fault exists in the semitrailer ABS, normal braking will occur, but wheels may lock and the ABS must be serviced as soon as possible.